algoim/algoim.github.io/index.md

 _Algoim_ is by default configured to use `double` precision arithmetic (`Algoim::Real` is a typedef for `double`).
 For very high precision applications of the associated high-order accurate algorithms, Algoim can interface to the open-source [QD library](http://crd-legacy.lbl.gov/~dhbailey/mpdist/) which implements software-driven double-double and quadruple-double precision arithmetic.
 To enable this feature:

-1. Download and install [QD](http://crd-legacy.lbl.gov/~dhbailey/mpdist/) so that your compiler can resolve the necessary includes, e.g., `#include <qd/` (FIX THIS)
+1. Download and install [QD](http://crd-legacy.lbl.gov/~dhbailey/mpdist/) so that your compiler can resolve the necessary includes, e.g., `#include <qd/dd_real.h>` (FIX THIS)
-2. When compiling Algoim-related code, use your compiler to define a global-scope preprocessor directive for `ALGOIM_HPREAL` as follows:
+2. When compiling Algoim-related code, use your compiler to define a global-scope preprocessor directive as follows:
-    - To use double-double precision, define...
-For example, for GCC or ICC, use the compiler argument
+    - To use double-double precision, define `ALGOIM_DDREAL`.
+For example, for GCC or ICC, use the compiler argument `-DALGOIMDD_REAL`.
-    - To use quadruple-double precision, define...
+    - To use quadruple-double precision, define `ALGOIM_QDREAL`.

-When either of the above preprocessor directives are enabled, `Algoim::Real` becomes a typedef for FIX or FIX.
-This also affects other internal workings of Algoim, for example, the precomputed Gaussian quadrature schemes in `algoim/src/algoim_FIX` are replaced with QD-compatible constants having over 64 digits of accuracy.
+When either of the above preprocessor directives are enabled, `Algoim::Real` becomes a typedef for `dd_real` or `qd_real`.
+This also affects other internal workings of Algoim, for example, the precomputed Gaussian quadrature schemes in `algoim/src/algoim_gaussquad.hpp` are replaced with _QD_-compatible constants having over 64 digits of accuracy.